intensealchemist/intensealchemist/README.md

 - 💞️ I’m looking to collaborate on full-stack projects, open-source contributions, and innovative applications that push the boundariees of web development.
 - 📫 How to reach me: You can reach me on Github, or via email at atulrsharma70@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I love coding at night eith some lo-fi music and a cup of strong coffee-it's when I feel the most productive and creative!
+- ⚡ Fun fact: I love coding at night with some lo-fi music and a cup of strong coffee-it's when I feel the most productive and creative!

 <!---
 intensealchemist/intensealchemist is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.